 Blue light isn’t just created from the sun.
 It’s also generated by electronic devices, including computers, laptops, Smart phones, and tablets, which makes it all the more influential on the look of skin and skin health.

 Think about how much time you spend in front of a computer, on your smart phone, or other electronic device on any given day.
 Hours upon hours, right?
 These electronic devices constantly emit blue light, which accelerates photoaging.
 Whether you’re indoors or outdoors, your skin is being exposed to and potentially harmed by it.
 So how can you best protect your skin from blue light damage?
 Enter your daily sunscreen.
 Yes, that lotion or spray you pack on beach days is actually an essential step in your daily defense against the premature signs of aging.
 But not all sunscreens help shield against blue light.
 Our Kate Somerville Daily Deflector™ does.
 This mineral sunscreen is expertly formulated with non-nano Zinc Oxide to protect against harmful, aging blue light.
 It’s also got a Ceramide Complex that strengthens & restores skin.
 Additionally, the formula helps shield skin from UVA & UVB rays.
-This lotion-based SPF 40 sun care product works well under makeup as the final step in your morning skincare routine and can be reapplied every few hours to maintain that blue light protection.
+This lotion-based SPF 50 sun care product works well under makeup as the final step in your morning skincare routine and can be reapplied every few hours to maintain that blue light protection.
+Additionally, our SPF setting spray is a great option for those looking to maintain their makeup look while protecting their skin from harmful UV rays.

 While blue light research and studies are relatively new, as Skin Health Experts, we’re on a mission to keep you informed and educated.
 Our positions are grounded in medical and scientific research, and we will continue to share relevant peer-reviewed journals and published studies as they emerge.